Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Experiments Setup

 \subsubsection{Evaluation Metrics}

-{We evaluate image quality using five common metrics, including peak signal-to-noise ratio (PSNR), structural similarity index (SSIM), normalized root-mean-square-error (nRMSE), Pearson correlation coefficient (PCC), and normalized mutual information (nMI)\cite{studholme1999overlap}. nMI quantifies the shared information content between the reconstructed image and the reference.
-In our implementation, nMI is computed with scikit-image, ranging from 1 to 2, with higher values reflecting greater similarity in intensity distributions and structural patterns between the reconstruction and the reference.
-All metrics are averaged across testing slices.}
+{We evaluate reconstruction quality using both image-based and clinically relevant metrics.
+For image fidelity, we report five common metrics, including peak signal-to-noise ratio (PSNR), structural similarity index (SSIM), {root-mean-square error in Hounsfield Units (RMSE$_{\text{HU}}$)}, Pearson correlation coefficient (PCC), and normalized mutual information (nMI)\cite{studholme1999overlap}. nMI quantifies the shared information content between the reconstructed image and the reference.
+In our implementation, nMI is computed with scikit-image, ranging from 1 to 2, with higher values reflecting greater similarity in intensity distributions and structural patterns.
+For the real cardiac CT study, we additionally evaluate clinical utility using coronary artery calcium (CAC) scoring.
+Specifically, CAC scores are computed from the reconstructed volumes using an automated calcium scoring tool (AI-CAC)\cite{AIoa2400937} and compared against full-view reconstructions to quantify the accuracy of calcium quantification and downstream risk stratification under limited-angle acquisition.

+All image-based metrics are reported as mean $\pm$ standard deviation (SD).
+For the main comparisons, statistics are aggregated across testing cases, while slice-level aggregation is used for ablation studies when appropriate.}